GodotSteam/GodotSteam/docs/tutorials/mac_caveats.md

 From user **canardbleu**, a handy tip about using the pre-compiled editors and macOS M1 and M2 machines.

-Their team was "unable to launch any scene because of the 'files & folders' permission popup that keeps popping and popping.
+Their team said "[we were] unable to launch any scene because of the 'files & folders' permission popup that keeps popping and popping.
 Fortunately, we were able to find a workaround by executing the following command."

 `codesign -s - --deep /Applications/GodotEditor.app`